Paul Wunderlich: Background

 After an early, essentially realistic creative period from around 1959, he developed his characteristic style.
 His early works show a dismembered body, disproportioned in front of an empty background.
 In the 1960s he was influenced by art movements such as Art Deco and Art Nouveau.

 In 1960, the cycle of lithographs "qui s'explique" was seized by the Hamburg prosecutor for indecent depictions.
 Wunderlich received the 1961 Prize of the Youth for graphics.
 With the prize money, he moved to Paris.
 In 1962, he worked in the workshop Deskjoberts in Paris.

 In 1963 he returned to Hamburg and as a successor of George Gresko was professor at the Hochschule until 1968.
 In 1969 he started the creation of bronze sculptures and statues, influenced by Salvador Dalí.
 In 1976, he issued a limited edition of multicolored heliographs that illustrated James Joyce's Giacomo Joyce.

 Wunderlich destroyed some of his art after having spent some time on it.
 He had looked at it and decided he no longer liked it.
 At another time his art had gotten him in trouble, officials came knocking on his door and ruined years worth of his work for being too strange.

+Personal life

 Paul Wunderlich married photographer Karin Székessy in 1971, and the couple pursued art projects together.
 Fritz J. Raddatz documented and wrote comments on his work.

 Wunderlich lived and worked in Hamburg and Saint-Pierre-de-Vassols (Provence).

+Death

 Wunderlich died in Provence on 6 June 2010 at the age of 83.